21 Best HIPAA-Compliant Email Marketing Tools (2026)

 FAQ

 Can I use Mailchimp for HIPAA-compliant email?
-Mailchimp does not sign BAAs and is not HIPAA-compliant.
-Using Mailchimp to send emails containing PHI is a HIPAA violation.
+Mailchimp does not sign BAAs by default and is not HIPAA-compliant on standard plans.
+On premium enterprise plans, a BAA may be available - contact Mailchimp directly.
+Using Mailchimp without a BAA to send emails containing PHI is a HIPAA violation.
 You can use Mailchimp for marketing emails that contain zero PHI (wellness tips, general health announcements), but be very careful about subscriber segmentation.
 If your audience segments reveal health conditions (e.g., "diabetes patients"), that segmentation criteria is PHI and shouldn't be in Mailchimp.

 Is Sequenzy HIPAA compliant?
 No. Sequenzy is not HIPAA compliant and does not offer a BAA.
 You can use it only for non-PHI marketing that is kept completely separate from patient data and PHI-triggered workflows.